lul29/Phys212/week-7-dielectrics-currents-and-resistances/current-and-resistance.md

 Read the whole chapter but we will not use the model of conduction of section 27.2 very much in this course.

-**Example 27.1-27.3 DO NOT need to be done
+**Examples 27.1-27.3 DO NOT need to be done

 ### The Electron current

 What you should know from section 27.1-27.2 are

-* In metals, electrons are the charge carrier while the protons do not move.
+* In metals, electrons are the charge carriers while the protons do not move.
 * Electrons move very fast but in random directions.
 It is like a gas (or a sea) of bouncing particles.
-The current is due to a drift of the gas and the actual drift speed is fairly small like 0.1 mm/s.
+The current is due to a drift of the gas and the actual drift speed is fairly small; around 0.1 mm/s.
 * A current is created by an electric field **inside** the conducting wire.
 This electric field is created by non-uniform distribution of charge.
 The electric field points from the + to the - of the battery.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 The direction of the current is traditionally defined as the direction of the electric field so from + to -.
 The electron current is actually in the opposite direction as the electric field!
+This is important.
 </lrndesign-sidenote>

 ## Conventional current

 Section 27.3-27.5 then define three basics concepts

-* the conventional current denoted <lrn-math> I </lrn-math>: It is just the rate of change of charge per unit of time, eq 27.9.
+* The conventional current denoted <lrn-math> I </lrn-math>.
+This is just the rate of change of charge per unit of time, eq 27.9.
-* the current density J which is just current per area.
+* Yhe current density J which is current per area.
 * Conductivity and resistivity.
 These measure how good of a conductor a metal is.
 Relation 27.17 is the key, <lrn-math>J=\sigma E </lrn-math>.
 A good conductor has a good conductivity which means that for a given E field, it will have a bigger current density.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">